jnozzi/cocoadev.com/markdown/FindingAllSubclassesOfAClass.md

 In addition to using a lot less code than searching the runtime data structures, this approach is less invasive, works with multiple runtimes, can be polymorphically customized in the future, does not have any explicit opportunities for seg-faults, and still does not require plugin writers to register explicitly...
 It is automatic.

 *True...it was a bad example.
 I know it's really not a good idea to implement a plugin architecture this way.
-However, I just wanted to give an example of how to use     +subclasses in a dynamic runtime, if not when. --General/JediKnil*
+However, I just wanted to give an example of how to use     +subclasses in a dynamic runtime, if not when. --JediKnil*

 ----